-The NCTA has a proven track record of delivering change, our Discover England Fund project to date has created £23m media value for £1m investment received between 2017-19 and further benefits are still being realised.
+The NCTA has a proven track record of delivering change, our Discover England Fund project to date has created £22m media value for £1m investment received between 2017-19 and further benefits are still being realised.

-Investment needs to be available as soon as possible to ensure expertise and momentum with recovery to date is retained and a quick and safe bounce-back of the sector is delivered.
+Investment needs to be ready by 1st April 2021 to ensure expertise and momentum with recovery to date is retained and a quick and safe bounce-back of the sector is delivered.